waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 "[How can I fix permission troubles?](http://www.ipgeoblock.com/codex/how-can-i-fix-permission-troubles.html 'How can I fix permission troubles? | IP Geo Block')" in order to fix this error.

-= Does this plugin works well with caching plugin? =
+= Does this plugin works well with caching? =

-For the back-end protection, the answer is YES.
-But for the front-end, the answer depends on the plugin you are using.
+For the back-end protection, the answer is YES if you disable caching on back-end.
+But for the front-end, the answer depends on the caching method you are employing.

 Currently, the following caching plugins and configurations can be supported: